-In the next step of our design flow, the tool invokes an RTL simulation of the testbench.
-When the simulation is completed, it dumps the signal-probability counter values and the corresponding net names into a temporary file.
-The file is post-processed by the tool and a report is generated.
-The report summarizes the SP(1) of every net in the design and will be further described as part of the tool implementation detail.
-The report, which is presented for the designer review, highlights all the nets with excessive BTI stress that could not be mitigated by the asymmetric aging avoidance circuitry.
-If some of these cases can be fixed by the designer at RTL level, the process will repeat itself till there are not manual fixes left.
-An example of such a manual fix is illustrated by Figure 4.
+In the next step of our design flow, the tool invokes a RTL simulation of the testbench.
+When the simulation is complete, it dumps the signal-probability counter values and the corresponding net names into a temporary file.
+The file is post-processed by the tool, which generates a report.
+The report summarizes SP(1) for every net in the design and is further described below as part of the tool implementation.
+The report is reviewed by the designer and highlights all the nets with excessive BTI stress that could not be mitigated by the asymmetric aging avoidance circuitry.
+If some of these cases can be fixed by the designer at the RTL level, the process repeats itself until no manual fixes remain.
+Figure 4 illustrates an example of such a manual fix.
 In this example, one of the multiplexor inputs is connected to logical 0.
-This, of course, induces excessive BTI stress no matter what logical value of the mux select signal is.
-As it can be observed by Figure 4, this stress can be simply eliminated by replacing the constant 0 with a NOT gate which is connected to the multiplexor selector.
-The manually fixed circuit is, of course, logically equivalent to the original circuit and is capable to eliminate the static stress assuming that the multiplexor select signal has SP(1)=0.5.
-It should be noted that our design flow does not necessarily rely on such manual fixes by the designer, but rather it offered to the designer as an optional step.
+This, of course, induces excessive BTI stress independently of the logical value of the multiplexor select signal.
+As seen in Figure 4, this stress can be eliminated simply by replacing the constant 0 with a NOT gate which is connected to the multiplexor selector.
+The manually fixed circuit is logically equivalent to the original circuit and, assuming that SP(1) = 0.5 for the multiplexer select signal, eliminates the static stress.
+Note that the proposed design flow does not necessarily rely on such manual fixes by the designer but rather offers them to the designer as an optional step.

-Figure 2 - Asymmetric aging avoidance design flow
+Figure 2 – Design flow to avoid asymmetric aging.

-Figure 3 – Automatically generated design with asymmetric aging avoidance agent
+Figure 3 – Automatically generated design with asymmetric aging avoidance agent.

-Figure 4 – Manual fix at RTL level
+Figure 4 – Manual fix at RTL level.

-The second phase of our design flow runs at gate-level.
-The synthesizable module, which includes the original data path, and the asymmetric aging avoidance circuitry is synthesized using standard synthesis tools.
-The gate-level netlist is presented to the tool as an input.
-The tool automatically generates a testbench module as illustrated by Figure 3, similar to the run at the RTL phase.
-In this phase the tool automatically analyzes the gate-level netlist and uniquely associates every net to an individual signal probability counter.
+The second phase of the proposed design flow runs at the gate level.
+The synthesizable module, which includes the original data path, and the asymmetric aging avoidance circuitry are synthesized by using standard synthesis tools.
+The gate-level netlist is input into the tool.
+The tool automatically generates a testbench module, as illustrated in Figure 3, like the run in the RTL phase.
+In this phase, the tool automatically analyzes the gate-level netlist and associates every net to a unique individual signal-probability counter.
 In the next step, the tool invokes a gate-level simulation of the testbench and the gate-level netlist.
-Similar to the RTL phase, once the simulation completes, all counter values are dumped into a temporary file and a signal probability report is automatically created and presented to the designer.
-Since the pattern generated by the PRBS circuit may not be able to propagate to all the nets in the design, a step of incremental fixes might be needed.
-The incremental fixes and optimizations can be manually made by the designer similar to the RTL phase, however in this case the tools can be configured to automatically perform incremental fixes on nets with asymmetric BTI stress.
+Like the RTL phase, once the simulation completes, all counter values are dumped into a temporary file, and a signal-probability report is automatically generated and presented to the designer.
+Given that the pattern generated by the PRBS circuit may not propagate to all nets in the design, a step of incremental fixes might be needed.
+These incremental fixes and optimizations may be done manually by the designer, as done in the RTL phase, although in this case, the tools can be configured to automatically perform incremental fixes on nets with asymmetric BTI stress.